Tell Congress: Don't Privatize the U.S. Skies

 2017 Plane Build Ends

-The winning high school team of our 2017 Aviation Design Challenge has begun building a Glasair Sportsman in Arlington, Washington.
+The winning high school team of our 2017 Aviation Design Challenge successfully built a Glasair Sportsman at the end of June.

 First Quarter Aircraft Shipment Data